elementor/hello-theme/readme.txt

 * New: Option to remove site comments RSS feed.
 * New: Option to remove post comments RSS feed.
 * New: Option to unregister Emoji scripts & styles.
-* New: Option to unregister oEmbed script.
+* New: Option to unregister wp-embed script.
 * New: Option to unregister classic-theme styles.
 * New: Option to unregister Gutenberg styles.
 * New: Option to unregister Hello style.css.